Open Now

 Plunger

-This method is simple and doesn’t require many steps.
-You only need a strong toilet plunger, drain snake, or plumber’s snake with a flat head.
-Create a tight seal around the drain opening with the plunger and a firm grip on the handle, and create a push-and-pull motion.
-The fast movements will generate pressure and loosen the obstruction.
-You may need to use the strong plunger a few times to clear the clog.
+This method is straightforward and requires just a few steps.
+Grab a strong toilet plunger or a drain/plumber’s snake with a flat head.
+Make a snug seal over the drain opening with the plunger, hold the handle firmly, and use a push-and-pull motion.
+The pressure from quick movements should dislodge the blockage.
+You might need to repeat this a few times to clear it completely.

 Wire Coat Hanger